londonaicentre/MESA-Build/datagen/bootstrap.md

-Clinical Context - Patient presentation, referral reason, and rationale for testing Disease Context - Suspected or confirmed conditions related to the test Family History - Relevant genetic information about relatives, if any Proband Info - Whose sample was tested (patient, relative, etc.)
-Clinical Implications - Interpretation of results for patient care Recommendations - Follow-up testing, referrals, or management suggestions Report style - This table will be used to generate synthetic reports.
+Clinical Context - Patient presentation, referral reason, and rationale for testing Disease Context - Suspected or confirmed conditions related to the test Family History - Relevant genetic information about relatives, if any Test Subject - Whose sample was tested (patient, relative, etc. or multiple) Clinical Implications - Interpretation of results for patient care Recommendations - Follow-up testing, referrals, or management suggestions Report style - This table will be used to generate synthetic reports.
 Describe a report style, that may include elements such as is conciseness, structure, and verbosity of clinical descriptions.

+The table should be structured as a csv file with the following headings: test_type,test_details,result_entities,result_description,clinical_context,disease_context,family_history,test_subject,clinical_implications,recommendations,report_style

 **Further Instructions**
 - Each example may contain multiple entities or results.